 The Suffolk-Nansemond Chapter of the Izaak Walton League of America, chartered in June of 1954, is a 501(c)(3) non-profit organization dedicated to the conservation, maintenance and protection of the soil, forest, water, and other natural resources of the city of Suffolk, VA and surrounding areas; and to promoting means and opportunities for educating the public about their enjoyment and wholesome utilization.

-(To browse through Chapter awards from previous years in chronological sequence, filter on the Awards category from the News articles submenu.)
+To browse through the list of chapter awards from previous years in chronological sequence, filter on the Awards category from the News articles submenu.